HardBall II: Release

 The code wheel contains three wheels.
 The outer wheel contains the last name of baseball players.
 The middle ring contains the players' first names.
 The inner ring contains years.
 When the rings are properly aligned, cut outs in the third ring reveal the players' baseball stats.
-These stats must be entered into the program before Hardball II will load.
+These stats must be entered into the program before the game will load.

 Reception

 HardBall II sold roughly 100,000 copies.

 In the June 1990 edition of Games International, Brian Walker admired the available customization options, saying that it added a "subtlety" to the game.
 He called the graphics "excellent", and thought that this would help popularize the game of baseball in the United Kingdom.
 He concluded by giving the game above-average ratings of 9 out of 10 for game play and 8 out of 10 for graphics, saying, "Quality products like Hardball II can only spread the word."